huwtl/penfold/README.md

         "id": "greenback"
     },
     "status": "waiting",
-    "statusLastModified": "2014-07-11 16:01:47",
     "triggerDate": "2014-07-11 16:05:00",
     "version": 1
 }
 ```

-Like before, send a request to view your task in the queue with waiting status.
+Like before, send a GET request to view your task in the queue with "waiting" status.

 ```
 GET: /queues/greenback/waiting  HTTP 1.1